simpeg-research/earthscope-mt-course/README.md

   [ipywidgets](https://ipywidgets.readthedocs.io/)
   You don't need to be an expert in these tools but some familiarity will help.

-**Geophysical Inversions**

-* This tutorial will focus on providing fundamental concepts of the MT forward modeling and inversion.
-  I do not assume an extensive background in inversions, but it will help if you have been introduced to some concepts.
-The [Inversion Module](https://curvenote.com/@geosci/inversion-module/inverse-theory-overview) provides a nice overview.

 ### Step 1: Download the MT inversion tutorial

 To clone this repository, open up a terminal and navigate to where you want this repository stored on your computer.